startupstorm/git-tutorial/README.md

 $ git log
 ```

-Now, let's say that this project required contributers to specify which file you changed.
+Now, let's say that this project required contributers to write commit messages in all caps.
 Since the code change itself is okay but just the commit message, this is a great use case for amend

 Run the following command
 ```
-$ git commit --amend "Add bio to YOUR_NAME.txt"
+$ git commit --amend "ADD YEAR + PROGRAM"
 ```

 Run log again to verify that the commit message has been updated.